-  With its tall stone columns, the architecture on this bridge stands out from the others on the Charles River.
+The tall stone columns make this bridge stand out from the others on the Charles River.
 The bridge has to be especially sturdy as the Red Line runs across it!
 If you’re sitting in the train between Charles/MGH and Kendall/MIT, be sure to take a glimpse out the window.

 Otherwise, you can stroll across the bridge as well and take your time to get the perfect shot.

 8. From a kayak on the Charles River (Cambridge)